shivashant25/Nerdio-Lab/Hands-on lab/06-create-custom-domain.md

    ![](media/6s2.png)

-1. After validation succeeds, click the "Add custom domain" button to finish adding the domain.
+1. After validation succeeds, click the **Add custom domain** button to finish adding the domain.

    ![](media/6s4.png)

-1. To ensure traffic to the new domain is secure, click "Add binding" under SSL binding:
+1. To ensure traffic to the new domain is secure, click **Add binding** under SSL binding:

    ![](media/6s5.png)